samantaorellana/samantaorellana.github.io/pages/docs/cv.md

 - **Private Environmental Consultant.** Environmental and Biological Studies of Guatemala, National Association of Private Natural Reserves in Guatemala, National Association of Coffee-Farmers, among others.
 Guatemala City, Guatemala.
 (2014-2016).

 ---

-### **Mentorships**

-- **Project BID-REG2025-081:** Increasing Open Biodiversity Information in Central America Through a Network of Digitized Scientific Collections.
-Biodiversity Data for Development Fund, European Union and the Global Biodiversity Information Facility.
-Digitization and mobilization of 25 natural history collections in Central America.
-University of Kansas Biodiversity Institute and Symbiota, in collaboration with University of San Carlos of Guatemala, University of El Salvador, and University of Costa Rica.
-Mentor and project coordinator.
-(2026-2028)

-- **MS. in Museum Studies Capstone Project.** Digitizing and Publishing Naupactini Weevil Specimen Data and Images Based on a Modern Insect Research Collection Workflow (Coleoptera: Curculionidae).
-Omotayo Agunbiade.
-Museum Studies, University of Kansas.
-Co-chair.
-(2025-2026)

-- [**Project BID-CA2020-031-NAC:**](https://www.gbif.org/project/BID-CA2020-031-NAC/mobilizing-natural-history-collections-of-the-dominican-republic) Mobilizing natural history collections of the Dominican Republic.
-Biodiversity Data for Development Fund, European Union and the Global Biodiversity Information Facility.
-Digitization and mobilization of 12 natural history collections in the Dominican Republic.
-Arizona State University and Symbiota, in collaboration with Zoology and Botany Research Institute, Autonomous University of Santo Domingo, Dominican Republic.
-(2021-2023)

----

 ### **Service**

 -  [**Symbiota Support Hub**](https://symbiota.org/about-us/).
 Coordinator for Communities in Latin America.
 (2021-present)